 Time for teaching, other duties and non-regulated working hours

 Teachers used to have mandatory teaching duties (undervisningsskyldighet – USK) in the school subjects.
 Such regulation no longer exists for teachers in Sweden.
 The intention now is for all the teachers' duties required by the employer to be contained within the regulated working hours.
 As a teacher in Sweden, you thus don’t have a regulated number of teaching hours.
 There is an exception to this norm: Internationella Engelska Skolan (IES), which has a local collective agreement within the company that includes regulated teaching hours.

 If you have a “ferieanställning” contract, there are two elements to your working hours: regulated working hours and non-regulated working hours.
-Of the annual working time for a “ferieanställning”, 1360 hours are regulated, while the rest is non-regulated.
+Of the annual working time for a “ferieanställning”, 1360 hours are regulated over a span of 194 working days, while the rest is non-regulated.
 The employer has complete control over the regulated working time.

-The non-regulated hours is the time that the employee is able to organise personally.
+The non-regulated hours is the time that the employee is able to organise personally and is distributed over the entire year.
 Non-regulated working time is intended for pre- and post-teaching work, some spontaneous student and parent contact and a certain amount of in-service training.

 Part of this system of non-regulation involves ensuring that you do not work too much.
 There is no question of overtime within the non-regulated hours.

 In Sweden, parents are entitled to parental leave of 480 days for each child.
 At forsakringskassan.se you can find out more about the rules of parental leave for employees.

 You must notify your employer of the parental leave two months in advance (three months if you are employed by a public school) or as soon as possible, according to the law, before your parental leave.
 If you have further questions about parental leave, you are welcome contact Membership Services at phone number (+46) 0770 33 03 03 or by filling in the form.